 Just south of Máncora, in a small town called El Ñuro, you have the opportunity to swim with wild sea turtles.
-Apparently these turtles come from the Galapagos Islands.
-They gather around a fishing pier early in the morning and stay throughout the day.
-I've heard you are likely to see more turtles if you arrive early.
+These green sea turtles gather around the fishing pier early in the morning and stay throughout the day.
+I've heard you are likely to see more turtles the earlier you arrive.
 Up to forty!
 They come in with the fishing boats as the fishermen feed them their unwanted catch.

 We were staying in Máncora and planned to travel south to Organos and then on to El Ñuro via public transport.
 However, this plan fell apart at the first hurdle.
-Even though the bus journey from Máncora to Organos takes just fifteen minutes and cost only two Soles, you cannot buy a ticket without ID.
-We had been told not to bring valuables as you have to leave them on the pier when you go for a swim.
-So, I didn't have my passport and therefor no bus ticket.
+Even though the bus journey from Máncora to Organos takes just twenty minutes and costs only two Soles, you can't buy a ticket without ID.
+We'd been told not to bring valuables, as you have to leave them on the pier when you go for a swim.
+So I didn't have my passport and therefore couldn't buy a bus ticket.

-(If you do have ID and want to catch the bus, the station is in the centre of town and the buses have EPPA printed on the side.
-From Organos you’ll have to catch another bus to El Ñuro or take a tuk tuk.)
+(If you do have ID and want to catch the bus, the station is in the centre of town.
+The coaches have EPPA printed on the side.
+From Organos you’ll have to find another bus to El Ñuro or take a tuk-tuk.)

-In the end, after much hassle, we found a tuk tuk driver in Máncora who agreed to take us to the turtles and bring us back for sixty Soles.
-This price included stopping at a beachfront restaurant in Organos that was clearly paying drivers to bring them unwitting customers.
-The price seemed a bit much, but it was getting late, and I was getting frustrated, so we just paid the tuk tuk driver.
+In the end, after a lot of traipsing up and down the main strip in Máncora, we found a tuk-tuk driver willing to take us to El Ñuro and back for sixty Soles.
+This included stopping at a beachfront restaurant in Organos that was obviously paying drivers to bring them unwitting customers.
+The price seemed a bit much, but it was getting late and I was getting frustrated, so in the end we just paid the tuk-tuk driver and went.

-We climbed onboard with about ten other tourists and were given life jackets, but no masks or goggles.
-The boat then did a rather needless large circle from the right side of the pier around to the left side, taking about twenty minutes.
-Apparently you can see dolphins (so they told me), but we didn’t see anything.
-Eventually we set anchor about ten yards from the roped off area next to the pier and were told to jump in.
+We boarded the small boat with about ten other tourists.
+Life jackets, but no masks or goggles, were handed out.
+The boat soon set off and did a rather needless large circle from the right side of the pier back around to the left side of the pier.
+It took about twenty minutes, but apparently you can see dolphins (so they told me).
+We didn’t see anything.
+In the end, the boat set anchor about ten yards from the roped off area next to the pier and we were told to jump in.

-Once in the water all the frustration and hassle washed away.
-The turtles were much larger than I had previously realised and certainly had no fear of humans.
-They swam right up to me, even bumping into me and nipping at my trunks.
+Once in the water all the frustration and annoyance washed away.
+The turtles were much larger than I previously realised and certainly had no fear of humans.
+They swam right up to me, bumping me and nipping at my trunks.
 I was able to use my GoPro to get these photos.
-I set the camera to record a video and take a photo every five seconds.
-This way I could simply concentrate on trying to keep the camera pointing at the turtles recording a video and photos as I swam around.
-We swam with the turtles for about twenty-five minutes in total.
+I set the camera to record a video and automatically take a picture every five seconds.
+This way I only had to keep the camera pointed in the general direction of the turtles as I swam about.
+I ended up with a full video of our swim and plenty of photos to sort through later and pick the keepers.
+In total, we swam with the turtles for about twenty-five minutes.

-After we'd finished swimming our tuk tuk driver insisted on taking us to the beachfront restaurant in Organos for some mediocre over priced food, then back to Máncora.
+After we'd finished, our tuk-tuk driver insisted on taking us to the beachfront restaurant in Organos for some mediocre overpriced food, before returning to Máncora.

-Swimming with wild sea turtles was an absolutely magical experience, but everything before and after was just a lot of hassle.
+Swimming with wild sea turtles was a magical experience, but everything before and after was just a lot of bother.

-In hindsight, a better option would have been to go on an organised tour with one of the many travel agents offering half day turtle seeing excursions from Máncora.
-I’m normally a very independent traveler and don’t like going with the dreaded tour groups.
-But, I noticed when we were swimming that the tour boats provided masks, snorkels, and flippers to their customers.
-They also recorded underwater videos for keepsakes.
-All these things would have made the experience much more enjoyable.
-Plus, we would have arrived earlier and avoided a lot of unnecessary hassle.
-If I’m ever in this part of the world again, that’s the way I would do it.
+In hindsight, a better option would have been an organised tour with one of the many travel agents in Máncora.
+I’m usually a very independent traveller and don’t like going with these dreaded tour groups.
+But, I noticed while we were swimming that other tour boats provided masks, snorkels, and flippers to their customers.
+They also recorded professional videos for keepsakes.
+All these things, and the lack of stress, would have made the experience much more enjoyable.
+Plus, we would have arrived earlier and seen more turtles.
+If I’m ever in this part of the world again, that’s the way I'd do it.